 Every good olive oil needs to have three things in common:

-Olives are fruits after all, so good olive oil needs to have the aroma of fresh fruit.
+Olives are fruits, after all, so good olive oil needs to have the aroma of fresh fruit.
 The olive oil should smell fresh and fruity, not heavy and 'oily'.
-When tasting good olive oil, you should notice aromas of green olive fruit, fresh-cut grass, herbs, artichokes, cinnamon, tropical fruits, to name a few.
+When tasting good olive oil, you should notice the aromas of green olive fruit, fresh-cut grass, herbs, artichokes, cinnamon, tropical fruits, to name a few.